Two Cops Arrested after Attempting to Rob Civilian in Dagoretti

 Two police officers are in custody after allegedly attempting to steal from a civilian in Dagoretti, Nairobi.

-The officers, both attached to Spring Valley Police Station, are said to have tried to steal from Stephen Kamotho Kinyanjui on Thursday.
+The officers; Inspector Evans Soita and Constable John Kemboi, both attached to Spring Valley Police Station, are said to have tried to steal from Stephen Kamotho Kinyanjui on Wednesday morning.

 Kinyanjui was handcuffed at the time of incident.